 Here, you’ll have the opportunity to teach literacy and math, support students in content areas, conduct assessments, design individualized instruction, implement behavioral interventions, collaborate with diverse educational professional and parents, and much more.

 UMF works very closely with area schools, providing you numerous (required) opportunities to put into practice the theories and techniques you’ve learned in your classroom.
-You’ll student-teach in area schools where you’ll work with practicing teachers, school children, and their families.

 It’s this kind of real-world, experiential learning that has helped make the University of Maine at Farmington the premier teacher education and public liberal arts college for the state of Maine.